stephenrwicks/calendar/README.md

 At first I stored all scheduled events in an array, and then for any given date I would loop through the entire array and check the entire range of days for each event and check if any of those days was the given date.
 That was some bad nested looping so I fixed that to use Map and Set for faster lookup.
 (Even though for a project like this it doesn't really matter.)

+I used CSS color-mix() for the first time which was not hard to figure out and seems useful.

+In CSS the native dialog element has a ::backdrop pseudo-element.
+I can't use that without regular CSS.
+But it's super easy to replicate with a giant box-shadow with no blur or offset (only spread, the 4th value).
+Assign a color with .5 alpha value and it's translucent.